yiisoft/yii2/docs/guide/runtime-logging.md

 ```

 The `__METHOD__` constant evaluates as the name of the method (prefixed with the fully qualified class name) where
 the constant appears.
-For example, it equals to the string `'app\controllers\RevenueController::calculate'` if
+For example, it is equal to the string `'app\controllers\RevenueController::calculate'` if
 the above line of code is called within this method.

 > Info: The logging methods described above are actually shortcuts to the [[yii\log\Logger::log()|log()]] method